Kagarko

-Kagarko (Tinɔr: Wɔgɔŋ or Wogong) is a Local Government Area in southern Kaduna State of Nigeria.
-Its headquarters are in the town of Kagarko.
+Kagarko (Tinɔr: Wɔgɔŋ or Wogong) is a town and Local Government Area in southern Kaduna State of Nigeria.
 It has an area of 2,356 km^{2} and a population of 239,058 at the 2006 census.
 The Local Government Council is chaired by Nasara Rabo.
 The postal code is 802.

 Boundaries

 Kagarko Local Government Area (LGA) shares boundaries with Kachia LGA to the north, Jaba LGA to the east; Paikoro and Gurara LGAs to the west and Tafa LGA to the southwest all of Niger State; Bwari LGA of the FCT; and Karu LGA of Nasarawa State to the south, respectively.

 Administrative subdivisions

 Kagarko Local Government Area consists of 10 subdivisions (second-order administrative divisions) or electoral wards, namely: